This Step: Practice Driving

 Unlike many other states, there are no passenger restrictions.

 B) Get On the Road

-As part of the eligibility process for an Oregon provisional license, you must, while holding your permit, accumualte a specific number of behind-the-wheel hours under the supervision of licensed driver 21 or older with at least three years of licensed driving experience.
+As part of the eligibility process for an Oregon provisional license, you must, while holding your permit, accumulate a specific number of behind-the-wheel hours under the supervision of licensed driver 21 years old or older with at least 3 years of licensed driving experience.
 If you've completed a state-approved drivers education class, you're only required to log 50 hours.
 Otherwise, without drivers ed, you must total 100 hours.